 Both prototypes are long range, large spot sizes systems and are available for Service or Combatant Command exercises and are suitable for operational employment.

-Human effects testing on the large-scale version of ADT included more than 13,000 exposures on volunteer subjects both in static demonstrations and in realistic operational assessments.
-Both laboratory research and full-scale test results demonstrated that there is only a 1/10th of 1% chance of injury from a System 1 or System 2 exposure.
-Research on the safety and effectiveness of 95 gigahertz millimeter wave directed energy has been peer reviewed in numerous professional journals and independently reviewed by a Human Effects Advisory Panel.
+Demonstration and testing of the large-scale version of ADT included more than 12,000 exposures on volunteers in static environments and realistic operational assessments.
+Laboratory research and full-scale test results demonstrated that there is less than a one-tenth of one percent chance of injury from system exposure.
+Research on the safety and effectiveness of 95 gigahertz millimeter wave directed energy has been peer-reviewed in numerous professional journals and independently reviewed by a Human Effects Advisory Panel.
 Research on the safety and effectiveness of 95 gigahertz millimeter wave directed energy has been peer reviewed in numerous professional journals and independently reviewed by the Human Effects Advisory Panel.
-A copy of the Panel's report is available
+A copy of the Panel's report is available here.

 Due to the novel nature of the Active Denial Technology non-lethal effect, the Joint Non-Lethal Weapons Program has had a proactive strategy in raising the awareness on the benefits, safety and effectiveness of this new technology.
 Several major broadcast and print media reporters have attended technology demonstrations, allowing for first-hand accounts on experiencing the effect of System 1 or 2.
 Active Denial Technology has been featured on CBS’s 60 Minutes, the Discovery Channel’s Future Weapons program and the History Channel’s Modern Marvels program.
 A U.S. Marines-produced Active Denial Technology video can be viewed here.

 Emerging Technology Configurations

 While the Active Denial System Advanced Concept Technology Demonstration succeeded in demonstrating a large-scale version of Active Denial Technology, a smaller-scale, more mobile version is also of military interest.
 Several efforts are underway to identify new millimeter-wave sources that will allow for reduced size, weight and system cost with instant “turn-on” and “shoot-on-the-move” capabilities.
-A video about one of these new technologies can be viewed
+A video about one of these new technologies can be viewed here.